Food & Nutrition Services

 School meals are a great value and a huge convenience for busy families.

-To see our menus and get more information visit our district website
+To see our menus and get more information visit our district website.

-USDA is an equal opportunity provider and employer.”
+This institution is an equal opportunity provider.

 Food Services Director